angelajfisher/Angelas-Catppuccin-for-OMP/README.md

 $env:VIRTUAL_ENV_DISABLE_PROMPT = 1
 ```

 Alternatively, you can download the json file and point the config to your local copy.
-Be sure to include the virtual environment disabling line to avoid redundant (.venv) visualizationa in your prompt.
+Be sure to include the virtual environment disabling line to avoid redundant (.venv) visualizations in your prompt.

 Restart powershell and then you should be go to go!
 Enjoy!